dojo/docs/dijit/form/ValidationTextBox.rst

 :isValid():
     Method that calls validator function.
 :validator():
     Method that determines whether the content of the text box is valid.
 Called at these events: onblur, oninit, onkeypress.
+See also: `tips <dijit/form/ValidationTextBox-tricks>`_.
 :displayMessage():
     Method that displays validation errors or prompt messages.
 Uses dijit.Tooltip by default.